grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.blackbox.md

 ### Collect metrics using a blackbox exporter config file

 This example uses a [`prometheus.scrape` component][scrape] to collect metrics from `prometheus.exporter.blackbox`.
-It adds an extra label `env="dev"` to the metrics emitted by the `grafana` target.
-The `example` target will not have any extra labels.
+It adds an extra label, `env="dev"`, to the metrics emitted by the `grafana` target.
+The `example` target does not have any extra labels.

 ```river
 prometheus.exporter.blackbox "example" {